zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 - Who can send: Vendor account
   - `vid` field in the transaction (`VendorID`) must be equal to the Vendor account's VID
-    - `vid` field in the `CRLSignerCertificate` must be equal to the Vendor account's VID
+  - VID-scoped PAAs (Root certs) and PAIs (Intermediate certs): `vid` field in the `CRLSignerCertificate`'s subject must be equal to the Vendor account's VID
+  - Non-VID scoped PAAs (Root certs): `vid` field associated with the corresponding PAA on the ledger must be equal to the Vendor account's VID
 - Parameters:
   - vid: `uint16` -  Vendor ID (positive non-zero).
 Must be the same as Vendor account's VID and `vid` field in the VID-scoped `CRLSignerCertificate`.
+Must be the same as a `vid` associated with non-VID scoped `CRLSignerCertificate` on the ledger.
   - pid: `optional(uint16)` -  Product ID (positive non-zero).
 Must be empty if `IsPAA` is true.
 Must be equal to a `pid` field in `CRLSignerCertificate`.
   - isPAA: `bool` -  True if the revocation information distribution point relates to a PAA
   - label: `string` -  A label to disambiguate multiple revocation information partitions of a particular issuer.